Battle of Ostrovica (1737): Battle

-Raunach camped two hours from Ostrovica on the 16th.
+Raunach camped two hours from Ostrovica on July 16.
 Two days later, the Austrians encamped some distance from Ostrovica Castle without having the area reconnoitred.
 This was the castle the Austrians aimed to capture.
 The castle stood on a hill on the right bank of the Una River, and on the left was the city of Ostrovica Istelf.
 The Austrians began digging trenches in the evening due to Ottoman artillery fire.
 The next day the Austrians began bombarding the castle with two cannons, although one of the cannons exploded after a few shots.
 News came that the Ottomans were gathering their forces in the area.
 Nevertheless, the attack continued.

-The Austrians had three guns; however, one was exploded on the 21st, and the rest could not be brought due to insufficient length, leaving the Austrians with one cannon only.
-To disperse the Ottoman gathering, Raunach dispatched a force of 800 men, which moved on the 20th.
+The Austrians had three guns; however, one was exploded on July 21, and the rest could not be brought due to insufficient length, leaving the Austrians with one cannon only.
+To disperse the Ottoman gathering, Raunach dispatched a force of 800 men, which moved on July 20.
 However, it was too late, as the Colonel ordered a retreat across Una to secure the line of retreat.
 The Ottomans attacked the Austrians and were also advancing to Dobroselo.
 The Colonel decided to open the way to Dobroselo by attacking the advancing Ottoman force; however, he had no time to divide his forces.

 After the head of the corps emerged from the Ravines and passed into the plains, the Ottomans attacked them so fiercely that they had no time to fire their rifles.
 The Austrians were quickly broken; Colonel Raunach was killed alongside Major Topp.
 The infantry took refuge in the forest while the cavalry, unable to withstand the attack, rushed towards the retreating line detachment, whose men either ran off to bushes, offered resistance in small groups, or fled to baggage and artillery.
 The ammunition was lost along with the baggage.
 In this fiasco, the Colonel, 8 officers, and 600 men killed and 30 were captured.